 If you have been using the older version of Spotify app when it starts to crash, it is may not be compatible with the iOS, especially when you have updated the iOS to the latest version.
 Besides, older versions of Spotify app may have some bugs, which might get fixed in the updates.
 To update Spotify to the latest version, you can go to the Spotify page in App Store and click the update button.
 However, we recommend you to remove the old Spotify app and reinstall the latest version to prevent unexpected aftermath.

-As mentioned above, the crash of Spotify can result from running out of RAM, which can be caused by too many apps running in the background.
+As mentioned above, the Spotify app keeps crashing issue can result from running out of RAM, which can be caused by too many apps running in the background.
 Also, if you open a new Spotify app when there is already a Spotify app running in the background, the app may fall into a crash loop.
 Luckily, a hard restart, which is more thorough than normal restart, can put an end to all of this.

 Here is a guide of hard restart: